Code-Institute-Solutions/milestone-project-heritage-housing-issues/handbook-house-price.md

-In case you have chosen the **Project Idea: Heritage Housing Issues**, please consider the following instructions
+In case you have chosen the **Project Idea: Heritage Housing Issues**, please consider the following instructions.
+We also would like to reinforce that the data source for this project is located [here](https://www.kaggle.com/codeinstitute/housing-prices-data).

 ---